AleRapchan/flash-swap-arbitrage-bot/README.md

 ![Logo](https://alexandrebarros.com/global/flash-alfred/FlashAlfred-Git-Hero.png?alt=flash-alfred-intro)

+# Full Documentation
+Diagrams and Use Cases can be found in this folder https://github.com/AleRapchan/flash-swap-arbitrage-bot/tree/main/documentation but please access the full documentation for this project, including the video presentation, following this link: [Full Documentation](https://rapchan.gitbook.io/flash-bot/)

 # Flash Swap Arbitrage Bot
 Smart Contract BOT code, running on Ethereum Blockchain, watching for and executing profitable arbitrage opportunities using flash loans and flash swaps.